jtiscione/e-paper-frame/README.md

 all accept data in different FrameBuffer formats such as FrameBuffer.HLSB and FrameBuffer.HMSB, and the procedure is a little different from one to the next:

+- `EPD_2in13B`: receives 2 POST requests, one with HLSB data for black and one with HLSB data for red.
 - `EPD_2in9B`: receives 2 POST requests, one with HLSB data for black and one with HLSB data for red.
 - `EPD_3in7`: receives 2 POST requests, one with HLSB data for black and dark gray vs white and light gray, and one with HLSB data for black and light gray vs white and dark gray.
 (Both are sent to the device sequentially for a 4 color result.)
+- `EPD_4in2`: receives 2 POST requests, one with HLSB data for black and dark gray vs white and light gray, and one with HLSB data for black and light gray vs white and dark gray.
+(Both are sent to the device sequentially for a 4 color result.)
 - `EPD_5in65`: receives 8 POST requests.
-They contain data for one large HMSB buffer split into 8 horizontal bands (since the Pico is too memory constrained to handle them all at once).
+They contain data for one large HMSB buffer split into 8 horizontal bands (due to memory constraints).
+- `EPD_7in5B`: receives 8 POST requests.
+Each HLSB buffer is split into 4 horizontal bands (due to memory constraints), four with data for black and four with data for red.

 POST endpoints are of the form `/block0`, `/block1`, etc. and the sequence is expected by the server.
 Requests received in an unexpected order result in an HTTP 409 error sent to the client, which will retry up to several